Introduction

 Can I seal concrete myself, or should I hire a professional?

-Yes, if you have the right tools and experience; however, hiring a professional ensures a higher quality finish and may save time.
+Sealing concrete is possible on your own if you have the right tools and some experience.
+However, hiring a professional can lead to a better finish and save you time.

 How do I know when my concrete needs resealing?

-Yes, if you notice signs of wear, such as discoloration or water pooling, it’s time to consider resealing your concrete.
+Look for signs like discoloration or water pooling; these indicate it’s time to think about resealing your concrete.

 What types of sealers are available for concrete surfaces?

-Yes, there are various types of sealers, including penetrating, topical, and epoxy, each suited for different applications and desired finishes.
+There are several types of sealers, including penetrating, topical, and epoxy, each designed for specific uses and finishes.

 How long does a concrete sealer typically last?

-Yes, if applied correctly, most sealers can last between 1 to 5 years, depending on the type of sealer and environmental conditions.
+When applied correctly, most sealers last between 1 to 5 years, depending on the type of sealer used and the surrounding conditions.